-Certain drug products were considered safe by the FDA as part of the Drug Efficacy Study Implementation ("DESI") Review and Compliance Policy Guide Chapter 4, Subchapter 440 of 1968.
-These products have been marketed for many years and, while considered to be safe for their indicated use, lack data supporting effectiveness.
-Therefore, the FDA may at any time, or from time to time, review a product on the DESI list to determine if the product requires the submission of a New Drug Application ("NDA"), for the continued marketing of the product in the United States.
-The filing of an NDA may be expensive, time consuming and require more resources than those available to the Company to support the research for the NDA, thus requiring us to withdraw such DESI products, which we may market from time to time, from the market or to cease marketing them.
+Certain drug products are marketed without an approved new drug application ("NDA") under the FDA's Drug Efficacy Study Implementation ("DESI") Review and Compliance Policy Guide Chapter 4, Subchapter 440.
+The FDA may at any time determine if that such product requires the submission of an NDA for the continued marketing of the product in the United States.
+The filing of an NDA may be expensive, time consuming and require more resources than those available to the Company to support the research for the NDA, thus requiring us to withdraw such DESI products or to cease marketing them.